How I Learned to Manage Debt Wisely in America and Finally Achieve Financial Stability

 For those with private student loans, refinancing can be a viable option to lower interest rates and monthly payments.
 This involves consolidating existing loans into a new loan with a private lender, ideally at a lower interest rate.

 When evaluating private student loan refinancing options, consider factors such as the interest rate offered, repayment terms, and any associated fees.
-It's also crucial to assess the lender's reputation and customer service.
+It is also crucial to assess the lender's reputation and customer service.

 By carefully exploring both federal income-driven repayment plans and private student loan refinancing options, borrowers can make informed decisions to manage their student loan obligations more effectively.